Promoting Independence and Self-Sufficiency

 The Service Provider IDentification and Exploration Resource (SPIDER) is a free, comprehensive service resource database for youth and families in Illinois.
 SPIDER connects you to nearby organizations offering programs and services to support children and families, including detailed information on more than 1,700 agencies and over 4,200 social service programs.
 All agencies and programs are geo-coded to allow you to locate resources near your preferred location.

 SPIDER provides detailed information on agencies and programs that offer mental health services, caregiver support, educational advocacy, vocational and employment training, mentoring, enrichment programs like leadership development and after school programs and much more.
 To begin using SPIDER, click here: spider.dcfs.illinois.gov.
-To learn more, read the SPIDER brochure in English, en español or Polish (Polskie).
+To learn more, read the SPIDER brochure in English, Spanish or Polish.

 Supporting Emancipated Youth Services Program